|

 In that spirit, we are currently working out the logistics to have a seedstone raising at Stones Family Gathering this year.
 The Seedstone is a part of our traditions.
 It will not go away.
 Our youth are a vital part of our community.
 It is our goal as officers to listen to our youth and give them the space to raise their own voices and reach their goals.

+Just as the seedstone itself is a promise to the future, so too is our intention to move forward with care, courage, and deliberation.
 The planners and officers have heard your concerns regarding children's activities and we are working on a few that can be done alongside the wreath and maypole preparation.
 Details are still being finalized but they will include projects to connect our youth, Beltane traditions, and the fairie cairn on Sunday morning.

 (photos courtesy Robin Woodruff)